 Planning for the speed of change

-With Gen Z now beginning to enter the workforce, organizations should expect to start seeing Gen Alpha in only a few years.
+With Gen Z now beginning to enter the workforce, organisations should expect to start seeing Gen Alpha in only a few years.
 These are generations of people who’ve grown up with instant activity – most people have their own smartphone, if not also a tablet and a computer, and the advent of self-service apps and online portals has created a growing crowd of users who value speed and autonomy in their technology.

-Organizations also need to focus on their corporate social responsibilities, which job seekers have been more and more invested in over time – particularly as climate change progresses and social issues rise up around the world.
+Organisations also need to focus on their corporate social responsibilities, which job seekers have been more and more invested in over time – particularly as climate change progresses and social issues rise up around the world.

 Do you have an age-diverse workforce?
 Looking for more tips on future-proofing your EVP?
 Check out this other blog post that covers how to navigate a total rewards strategy that actually works.